All Episodes

 We would not be allowed to forget it.

-Uh World Trade Center is different.
+World Trade Center is different.

-Had it been the Capitol, I guarantee you, we would not have been allowed to forget this.
+Had it been the Capitol, I guarantee you we would not have been allowed to forget this.

 You don't attack Congress.

-I don't care who you are, as a witness to a committee, you show them full-fledged 100% idolatry-oriented respect.
+As a witness to a committee, you show them full-fledged, 100% idolatry-oriented respect.

-Or you in deep doo-doo.
+Or are you in deep doo-doo?

 We wouldn't be allowed to forget it.